thomcorah/dmu-multimedia/md/TECH1015-Schedule.md

 ## Week 1 (5th October)

-- Why do we have HTML
-- Structure of an HTML element
+- What is HTML? (inc. structure of an HTML element)
-- Webpage starter code
+- Starter code
 - Making a page mobile friendly
 - Signing up to Github -> working with files -> enabling pages

 ### Assessment Task

 Create a simple mobile-friendly page about you.
 It should have a heading and a paragraph of text, and be mobile-friendly.
+Publish it on Github, and add your tutors as collaborators.

 ## Week 2 (12th October)

 - Ordered and unordered lists
 - Headings
 - Nesting HTML elements to create structure - divs
+- Adding style with inline style rules
 - HTML Comments

 ### Assessment Task